Dosx001/mouselessV2/README.md

 ### Improve Element Location Seeker

-When using mouseless you'll notice as you scroll through a page some elements are not selectable, such elements in a top bar, sidebar, or popup. mouseless finds every element's absolute position based on the document and checks if the element is inside your scroll view.
+When using mouseless, you'll notice as you scroll through a page some elements are not selectable, such elements in a top bar, sidebar, or popup. mouseless finds every element's absolute position based on the document and checks if the element is inside your scroll view.
 While mouselessV2 finds every element's relative position to the viewport and checks if the element inside the